 - 8. If you create a replica of what you see somewhere else, it is not your original design. - 9.
-If a photo, sketch or other idea source was used, submit it with your entry, firmly attached to your exhibit.
+If a photo, sketch, or other idea source was used, submit it with your entry, firmly attached to your exhibit.
 Be prepared to explain how and where you got the idea for this project. - 10.
 Stepping stones should be entered in the Non-Original/Miscellaneous category. - 11.
-Quilts: Members who wish to exhibit quilts made from a pattern may enter it in Heritage Arts.
-Quilts exhibited in Visual Arts Heritage Arts will be evaluated using a visual arts rubric which takes into account correct use of design elements, craftsmanship and creativity.
+Quilts: Quilts entered in Visual Arts should ONLY be entered in the Quilting project area.
+Members who wish to exhibit quilts made from a pattern may enter it in visual arts quilting you can quilt or visual arts quilting quilting the best better.
+Quilts exhibited in Visual Arts will be evaluated using a visual arts rubric which takes into account correct use of design elements, craftsmanship and creativity.
 All work on the quilt MUST be completed by the 4-H member.
 You cannot exhibit a quilt that was quilted by someone else. - 12.
 Members should refer to the Visual Arts Fact Sheet for assistance in identifying correct Visual Arts class placement. - 13.
 Exhibitors may submit two (2) entries per class. - 14.
 County may submit one (1) entry per class for state fair with the exception of Chalk/Carbon/Pigment on canvas, paper or glass and Scrapbooking which is two (2) entries.
 One (1) entry from the Ready4Life class may be submitted to state fair.

 Items entered in the Fiber Arts Non-Original class by 8-10 year olds, are eligible for state fair.